fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 To remain "true" to the original code, we could conceivably introduce null obliviousness and thus treat the value coming out of a component as either nullable or non-nullable, depending on how we assign it.

 However, this is not actually possible in F#, because the majority of F# code uses type inference to infer a type.
 Null obliviousness would require explicit type annotations to work as we intend it!
-So we must assume nullability to remain safe.
+Failing the propagation of a null-oblivous type through type inference (see [Type Inferece](FS-1060-nullabl-reference-types.md#type-inference)), we must assume nullability to remain safe. (**NOTE:** this is also under discussion for C# with `var x = ...`).

 Additionally, treating all components we cannot guarantee as non-nullable as nullable is, we feel, "in the spirit of F#", which mandates safety and non-nullness wherever possible.